Tembocs/entidb/docs/critique.md

 - Clear architectural docs and acceptance criteria are present and detailed.
 - WAL record encoding and CRC checks are implemented and tested.
 - Segment compaction logic is deterministic and well-structured at the record level.
-- The change feed API shape matches sync needs, even though op types need fixing.
+- The change feed API correctly emits Insert/Update/Delete operation types with comprehensive test coverage.

 ## Summary